JamesClonk/JamesClonk.github.io/content/posts/building-a-simracing-rig.md

 ---
-title: "Building a Sim-racing motion rig"
+title: "Building a motion rig for Sim-racing"
 description: "How to build a DIY motion rig for sim-racing"
 tags: [simracing,iracing,diy,simulator]
 authors: []